Academic Affairs

 Residence is satisfied only by official enrollment in and completion of course work applied toward the degree requirements.

-1. A minimum of 30 semester hours of work counted toward the degree must be completed with Tarleton.
+1. A minimum of 30 semester hours, or 25%, of work counted toward the degree must be completed with Tarleton.
 The work completed at Tarleton and counted toward the degree must include at least 30 advanced hours (3000 or 4000 level) and 12 of these advanced hours must be in the major subject.

 2. A maximum of 68 semester hours of academic credit will be accepted for degree credit from a two-year institution.